scbeom/ctv_tutorial/pages/overview/ov_preprocessing.md

 Although tif image can be used directly, png, and jpg are more efficient on web browsers.
 - Usage: python tif2jpg.py
-  * Option: scaling up of visibility (normally 1~10000)
+  * Option: scaling up of visibility (normally 1~1000)

 {% include image.html file="pre_tif2jpg.png" caption="Conversion of tif images for visibility (Fluo-N2DH-GOWT1, CTC data)" max-width="750" %}

 - Note that image backgrounds are not mandatory in CellTrackVis.
+Please visit [CTC web page](http://celltrackingchallenge.net) for further details.

-{% include note.html content="Visit [CTC web page](http://celltrackingchallenge.net) for further details." %}
+{% include note.html content="Each preprocessor is temporary provided and will be moved into the integrated main code in stages after optimization." %}

 {% include links.html %}